wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-an-sms-with-ionic-dr.md

 ---
 title: How to Send an SMS with Ionic
-description: Developing cross-platform mobile applications and connecting to 3rd-party APIs are highly in-demand skills in tech.
-Today I’ll show you how to build a basic Ionic mobile application that connects to the Vonage SMS API to send SMS messages!
-We’ll also build a barebones hapi back end to help our Ionic application send SMS messages.
-Prerequisites […]
+description: Learn how to build a cross-platform mobile application for sending SMS messages with the Ionic framework and a Hapi back end.
 thumbnail: /content/blog/how-to-send-an-sms-with-ionic-dr/Blog_Ionic_SMS_1200x600.png
 author: james-hickey
 published: true